Loss Run Claim Reserve Analysis

 This may be a little confusing as the insurance companies that do a good job of underwriting will examine the older claims that will not affect your E-Mod.
 The underwriter will still look at the old claims to make sure that your company did not have a very bad claims year that may not appear in the E-Mod calculations.

 We recently consulted with a trucking company that was trying to negotiate a switch from a regular commercial policy to a large deductible program.
 Their E-Mod looked great.
 The insurance carriers that were willing to write them did not provide a great deal as was anticipated due to their low E-Mod.
-The underwriting departments were concerned the company had two very serious claim years 7 & 8 years ago.
+The underwriting departments were concerned the company had two very serious claims years 7 & 8 years ago.
 The bottom line is that for the E-Mod the newest claims should be examined.
 If your company is going to shop their Workers Comp insurance in the market or going to try to switch to an alternative insurance plan, all claims on the loss runs are then highly important.

 The Workers Compensation reserves system is a delayed system.